Oatmeal with Milk (Sweet Dalia Inspired)

 - 1 small ripe banana, sliced ¼” thick widthwise or halved lengthwise

-- 1 tsp turbinado sugar, demerara sugar, powdered jaggery or any brown sugar
+- 1 tsp turbinado sugar, demerara sugar, brown sugar, or cane sugar

 - blanched, slivered or sliced almonds, optionally toasted